 The planting of the Mennonite church in Honduras was notable for the dual emphasis that was placed, from the start, on both spiritual and physical nurture.
 Likewise, the founding missionaries carefully prepared local leaders for the Honduran churches, something that benefited not only the local churches, but also other emerging Mennonite communities in Central America.
 Missionaries in Belize, for example, would request the presence of a Honduran Mennonite evangelist for work in Pine Ridge, San Felipe and Orange Walk in 1969 and 1970, as has been seen.
 Miguel López of the Honduran church was asked to carry out an evangelistic campaign in Guatemala in December, 1970 and later was asked to do the same in Managua, Nicaragua.
-Is a selection of the same in Managua, Nicaragua.
+Issue of the Honduran Church was asked to do the same in Managua, Nicaragua.